iNkidzy/CatsRestAPI/README.md

 ## About
 This project is a simple RestAPI with the MEN stack for demonstrating the basic interaction between MongoDB,Nodejs and ExpressJs.

-It emphasizes the use of the basic CRUD operations + Authentication and etc.
+It emphasizes the use of the basic CRUD operations + Authentication.
+It includes simple testing using Mocha&Chai + GitHub actions for CI/CD.